WeichenZhou/PALMER/README.md

 ## Citation

-For general use /where it begins/ or LINE-1s:
+For general use or LINE-1s /* where it begins */:
 * Weichen Zhou et al., [Identification and characterization of occult human-specific LINE-1 insertions using long-read sequencing technology](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkz1173/5680708), Nucleic Acids Research, 2019, gkz1173, `https://doi.org/10.1093/nar/gkz1173`

 For TEnCATS or all TEs: